-ANGEL is the North Seattle e-Learning managed courseware systems that is in use by many instructors both e-Learning as well as on campus.
-NeLSC office provides tech support for the NSCC managed ANGEL LMS.
+Canvas is the North Seattle e-Learning managed courseware systems that is in use by many instructors both e-Learning as well as on campus.
+NeLSC office provides tech support for the NSCC managed Canvas LMS.

-For other LMS or text book sites such Moodle or OWL tech support is provided by the sponsor.
+For other LMS or publisher web sites such Moodle, OWL, Pearson My Accounting Lab or others, tech support is provided by the sponsor.
 Please contact the "Help" located on the textbook site for tech issues as well as your instructor that can provide valuable support for their specific course.

 Primarily online hybrid classes are essentially on the Internet but are not completely online.
 They require a limited number of face to face campus meetings for orientation, testing, labs and/or review.
 Primarily online courses can not be taken at a distance because of the required face-to-face meetings.

 North Seattle e-Learning courses that use videotapes, CD's, DVD's or other portable modalities of video/audio delivery to deliver the course content.
 Limited or no face-to-face time with instructor.
 The video media is professionally designed, and visually informative.
 These courses may be delivered via streaming over the internet or there may also be an option to purchase the media in DVD format.
 Some fully online courses may also use video media as a supplement to other learning tools.
 It is important to note that Telecourses are considered to be asynchronous so can be viewed at the discretion of the student.